ilia-21/circles-fp/README.md

 │   ├─ Prize pool
 │   ├─ participantspool
 │   └─ Date
 │
-├─┬─ Create match page
-│ ├─ Add time for upcoming matches
-│ ├─ Add score for finished matches
-│ ├─┬─ Add odds (whatever the name of this thing is)
-│ │ ├─ Chance of each player to Pick/ban/win certain mods based on the data from last month │ │ ├─ Recent matches for each player
-│ │ └─ Possibly more odds
-│ └─ Add links to mp, where to watch
-│
 ├─┬─ Add info for tournament players
 │ ├─ Player's upcoming matches with detailed stats about the opponent